MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/08/devtools-128.md

 <!-- ====================================================================== -->
-## Updated labels for selector stats
+## Updated labels for CSS selector stats

 <!-- Subtitle: Use the "Enable CSS selector stats" setting instead of the "Enable advanced paint instrumentation (slow)" to capture CSS selector statistics for Recalculate Style events -->

 In the **Performance** tool, the duplicate **Selector Stats** label has been removed from the `Recalculate Style` event details.
-Selector stats can be enabled by using the dedicated setting for it.
+Selector stats can be enabled by using the dedicated setting<!-- todo: what is the ui path? eg: the Foo checkbox --> for it.

 Also, the **Enable advanced rendering instrumentation (slow)** setting has been renamed back to **Enable advanced paint instrumentation (slow)**.
 Previously, this setting was used for both paint instrumentation and selector stats.
 This setting label has been updated because there's now a dedicated setting for selector stats.